What Is Headless Commerce?

 1. What Is Headless Commerce?

-Headless is a term used in software architecture to define a program or application where the frontend and backend are separated from each other.
+Headless is a term used in software architecture to define a program or application where the frontend and backend components of the software are independent from each other.

 2. What Are The Benefits Of Headless Commerce?

 Headless commerce platforms can provide your e-commerce company with many benefits regardless of size.

 For larger businesses, the ability to de-couple the front and backends of a software application allows both teams to work independently.
 This way designers and frontend engineers can change the user experience or the theme of the website without requiring help from backend developers.